evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-02/readme.md

 * migrate DNS records from registrar to Azure DNS Zone
 * add new DNS records to Azure DNS Zone as code

+> If you stack with implementation this lab, you can find complete solution in the `lab-02` folder of the `iac-lab-wip` repo.

 ## Task #1 - implement DNS zone

 Create new file called <YOU-DOMAIN-NAME>.bicep under `modules` folder of your `iac-domains-iac` repo with the following content: